arangodb/arangodb/Documentation/Books/Manual/Programs/Arangorestore/FastClusterRestore.md

 Step 4: Create parallel restore scripts
 ---------------------------------------

-Now that the Cluster is prepared, the parallel restore scripts have to be created.
-Therefore we will use a script that is provided below:
+Now that the Cluster is prepared, the `parallelRestore` script will be used.

-_parallelRestore.js_:
+Please create the below `parallelRestore` script in any of your _Coordinators_.

+When executed (see below for further details), this script will create other scripts that can be then copied and then executed on each _Coordinator_.

 ```
 #!/bin/sh